 Another simple French Open betting type that can be helpful when you aren’t sure which player will win, and just want to bet on an aspect of the match, is totals betting.
 Your job is to decide whether you think the total number of games in a match will be over or under the oddsmaker’s set line.

 Before the match, the oddsmaker at your sportsbook will set a line, predicting the total number of games within a match.
 If the number is 23 games, you would have to decide whether you think the match will have more or less than 23 games - very straight forward.
 The total will have odds attached to it, like -110 or -120 on the most likely option.
 If the match has 25 games and you picked the under, you would lose the bet.

 Top Online Sportsbooks for French Open Betting 2021

 Now that we’ve looked over some popular betting types, you’re ready to bet on the 2021 French Open.
 With much of the United States casinos and betting parlors closed due to the pandemic, online sportsbooks will be a huge convenience this Grand Slam tournament season.

 If your state doesn’t allow online betting, you might want to consider signing up at offshore online sportsbooks to place your French Open bets from the comfort of your own home - where you can watch the games on television.

 Finding a sportsbook that is safe and secure, while also boasting the best French Open odds, should be your main priority when searching for an online sportsbook.
 Being prepared with research and reading plenty of sportsbook reviews will help you decide on great sportsbooks that will suit all of your French Open betting needs.

 Many professional sports writers offer great French Open predictions and French Open picks on popular tennis publications that are worth a read before betting on the tournament.

-Remember to have fun betting on the 2020 French Open this Autumn, and always gamble responsibly.
+Remember to have fun betting on the 2021 French Open this year, and always gamble responsibly.